dexterju27/TCP_ICMP_Redirecting/ReadMe.md

 ﻿# TCP forwarding Pentration Testing
 ##Description
 This program is designed to forwarding TCP and ICMP packet using winpcap sending eth packet.
 When a TCP or ICMP packet arrive.
 The program will change the IP and ETH header of the packet and resend it to the internet.
+And receiving the response form the server, change the packet, send it to the original sender.
 ##Dependence
 *	Windows only
 *	Winpcap driver 4.1.2 is required.